UseKeyp/usekeyp-js-sdk/README.md

 2. Run `styleguidist build` to generate the styleguide directory with the bundled assets for deploy
 3. Run `surge` and point to the styleguide folder
 4. Should look like `/YOUR_LOCAL_PATH/ui-library/styleguide`
-5. Choose https://keyp-frontend-components.surge.sh/ as the domain to deploy the site if you want to deploy a new production build (you can create any other name for the domain if you want to deploy a test build to share with someone)
+5. Choose https://keyp-ui-library.surge.sh/ as the domain to deploy the site if you want to deploy a new production build (you can create any other name for the domain if you want to deploy a test build to share with someone)
 6. If you're unable to deploy to the production domain, send your email to Jacob so he can add you as a collaborator

 ## Resources 🧑‍💻

 - [Surge](https://surge.sh/)

-This repo is configured to use [Publish PR Packages](https://github.com/marketplace/actions/publish-pr-packages) to auto-publish packages for each pull request.
-Make sure you rename the template package name in `ci-release.yml` to your own package name.

 ## License 📝